Updated May 5th, 2022 by Travel the Greek Way

 Lunch in Arachova Town

-After your visit to the archaeological site of Delphi which usually takes about 3 hours, you can have lunch in modern Delphi village.
-You can try ‘To Patriko mas,’ a fantastic traditional tavern with stunning views of the olive tree valley or you can drive to picturesque Arachova which is 10 km far from the Delphi Archaeological site.
+After you visit the archaeological site of Delphi which usually takes about 3 hours, you can have lunch in modern Delphi village.
+You can try ‘To Patriko mas,’ a fantastic traditional tavern with stunning views of the Olive Tree Valley or you can drive to picturesque Arachova which is 10 km from the Delphi Archaeological site.

 Arachova has a large choice of taverns and restaurants and one of the best things to taste is the local cheese, formaela.